-- 7.9 APU and aircraft combinations can be found in 1995 FAA technical report entitled Technical Data to Support FAA Advisory Circular on Reducing Emissions from Commercial Aviation (FAA, 1995).
+7.9 APU and aircraft combinations can be found in the 1995 FAA technical report entitled Technical Data to Support FAA Advisory Circular on Reducing Emissions from Commercial Aviation (FAA, 1995).
 This document provides an accurate summary of which major APU family is used on different aircraft.
-The document also provides modal EI and fuel flow for specific APUs, all of which would provide additional details for the APU emissions calculation. - 7.10 For example, APU NO_x emissions for a wide-body aircraft utilizing a 331-200ER without gate power, where the time at load is 1.5 hours, the NO_x EI is 9.51 lb per 1 000 lb fuel, and the fuel flow is 267.92 lb per hour would be calculated as follows:
+The document also provides modal EIs and fuel flow for specific APUs, all of which would provide additional details for the APU emissions calculation.

+7.10 For example, APU NO_x emissions for a wide-body aircraft utilizing a 331-200ER without gate power, where the time at load is 1.5 hours, the NO_x EI is 9.51 lb per 1 000 lb of fuel and the fuel flow is 267.92 lb per hour, would be calculated as follows:

-NOx (lb/LTO) = $(1.5 \text{ hours per LTO}) \times (9.51 \text{ lb/1 } 000 \text{ lb fuel}) (267.92 \text{ lb fuel/hour}) = 3.82 \text{ lb/LTO} = 3 466 \text{ g/LTO}.$
+NO_x (lb/LTO) = (1.5 hours per LTO) x (9.51 lb/1 000 lb fuel) (267.92 lb fuel/hour) = 3.82 lb/LTO = 3 466 g/LTO.

-- 7.11 APU emissions can be estimated from knowledge of the actual aircraft/APU combination and APU running time, with EI assigned to individual APU types.
-Emissions can be calculated at three suggested APU operating load conditions of: - a) start-up (no load); - 10.
-Correspondence from Honeywell Engines & Systems to U.S. EPA Assessment and Standards Division, APU Emissions, September 29, 2000. - 11.
-Narrow body: single-aisle aircraft.
-Wide body: twin-aisle aircraft (e.g. A300, A330, A340, A380, B747, B767, B777, B787).
+7.11 APU emissions can be estimated from knowledge of the actual aircraft/APU combination and APU running time, with EIs assigned to individual APU types.
+Emissions can be calculated at three suggested APU operating load conditions of:

+- a) start-up (no load);

-- b) normal running (maximum environmental control system (ECS)); and - c) high load (main engine start), to represent the operating cycle of these engines.
+- b) normal running (maximum environmental control system (ECS)); and

+- c) high load (main engine start),

+to represent the operating cycle of these engines.